RC-88/bf528_project_5/README.md

 TopHat was utilized to align the paired-end reads of the neonatal samples to the mm9 mouse genome.
 TopHat is a robust aligning program that is based on the ultrafast short read mapping program of Bowtie, and it is ideal to be used in this study as it aligns the paired RNA-Seq reads with the reference annotation and identify exon-exon splice junctions.
 There is a total of 21,577,562 input reads obtained from the left and right read files.
 Out of the total reads, the left read had 20,878,784 (~96.8% of input) mapped, including 1,468,843 (7.0%) reads with multiple alignments.
 The right read had 20,510,550 (~95.1% of input) mapped, including 1,431,111 (7.0%) reads with multiple alignments.
 A summary of the alignment is shown in Table 1.
 The overall mapping rate of the reads is ~95.9% and the alignment rate of the paired-end reads is ~88.9% which indicates a good quality alignment.

-Table 1: Summary of the sequencing alignment obtained from TopHat.
+<b>Table 1:</b> Summary of the sequencing alignment obtained from TopHat.

 <img src="table_1.png"></img>